obsidianmd/obsidian-developer-docs/config/README.md

 We generate the reference documentation for the `obsidian` TypeScript API using the [API Extractor](https://api-extractor.com/).

+> [!NOTE]
-> **Note**: This folder maintains unchanged copies of the following files from the [obsidianmd/obsidian-api](https://github.com/obsidianmd/obsidian-api):
+> This folder is linked to the [obsidianmd/obsidian-api](https://github.com/obsidianmd/obsidian-api) package via the `package.json` file.
+> It automatically retrieves the package with all its files and allows to generate the reference documentation.

+## Generate docs

+### Manually

+> [!IMPORTANT]
+> You should use the `api-documenter` from the forked repository for Obsidian needs.
+> You can find a version of this [here](https://github.com/LBF38/rushstack-obsidian).
+> A GitHub Package is present for easy installation.
 >
-> - obsidian.d.ts
-> - package.json
->
-> To update the reference docs, you first need to sync these files with the original.
-To avoid maintaining copies, we should consider moving the `api-extractor.json` file to [obsidianmd/obsidian-api](https://github.com/obsidianmd/obsidian-api) and add the repository as a Git submodule for this repository.

-## Generate docs
+> The `api-extractor` comes from the official repository (`@microsoft/api-extractor`).

 1. In your terminal, change your working directory to `config`: